andypike/ruby_videos/README.md

 These are the entry point to our application.
 They deal with HTTP concerns such as reading the input, redirecting and rendering.
 They cannot contain business logic.
-To perform business logic they must call an Operation (one per action if possible).
+To perform business logic they must call a Command (one per action if possible).

 #### Models